atick-faisal/label-studio/docs/source/guide/frontend.md

 2. Finalize your development with `npm run build:module` to generate `main.css` and `main.js` files.
 3. Confirm files appearance in the `build/static` folder.

-### Integrate LSF into Label Studio
+### Integrate LSF into Annotation Hub
 All frontend-related files are stored under `label-studio/frontend` directory.
 You will also find `dist/` folder there that contains the latest builds of the external frontend libraries.

 Under `dist/` folder locate the `lsf/` folder and replace its contents with your custom LSF build.

 !!! note
     Inside every folder under `dist/` you will find a `version.json` file.
 Do not modify or remove it.
-Its presence is required for the Label Studio to operate.
+Its presence is required for the Annotation Hub to operate.

 1. **Do not forget** to remove the old build from LSB:
     ```bash